Administrative Procedure 178: Inclement/Severe Weather

 3.3 Process for Early Departure of Buses

-3.3.2 Once the decision is made, the principal must advise HPSTS and the bus operator, who will post the notice on the Bus Planner Delays App and the
+3.3.2 Once the decision is made, the principal must advise HPSTS and the bus operator.

-3.3.3 Principals should communicate the early departure via the school based social media accounts and broadcast through other means of direct messaging (email, messenger).
+3.3.3 Principals should communicate the early departure via the school based social media accounts and broadcast through other means of direct messaging (email, Messenger), in addition to direct communication with each impacted family as noted in section 2.3.

 3.4 Process for Emergency School Closure